Unboxed-Software/solana-course/content/closing-accounts.md

 Account closing is done by transferring lamports out of a program owned account to trigger the runtime to garbage collect it, resetting the owner from the program to the system program immediately after the transaction completes successfully.
 The garbage collection doesn’t occur until the entire transaction completes.
 This creates an opportunity for a subsequent instruction within that same transaction to refund the closed account with lamports for rent.
 In so doing, the second instruction effectively cancels out the first instruction that closed the account because the account will not be garbage collected.

-To combat this, you can zero out the data stored on an account before transferring its lamports so that it can’t be used again.
+To combat this, you can zero out the data stored on an account before transferring its lamports.
 Now, even if a subsequent instruction were to refund the account, there’s no data stored on the account so it’s effectively useless.
-This is not entirely true, there are many different program architectures that require a 1-to-1 mapping of program accounts to users (like associated token accounts).
-This scenario would break that rule and could create potential issues if a program expected an account to not exist when, in fact, it did.
-Not only that, but even zeroing out the account does not prevent someone from re-initializing the account with different data.
+This is not entirely true, there are many different program architectures where just the existence of an account can be manipulated in a malicious way.

 To get a better understanding of these attack vectors, let’s explore each of these scenarios in depth.